iiab/iiab/roles/proot_services/README.md

    The `sshd` service can be automated to start when Termux launches (see [Termux-services](https://wiki.Termux.com/wiki/Termux-services)).
 We recommend doing this only after improving login security using SSH keys.

-3. SSH to your Android phone.
+5. SSH to your Android phone.

-   From your laptop or PC, connected to the same network as your Android phone, and knowing the phone’s IP address (e.g., `192.168.10.100`), run:
+   From your laptop or PC, connected to the same network as your Android phone, and knowing the phone’s IP address (for example, `192.168.10.100`), you would run:

    ```
    ssh -p 8022 192.168.10.100
    ```

-   No specific username is required.
+   Use the username obtained by the `whoami` command above.
 Note that port **8022** is used for SSH.

    Since Android runs without root permissions, SSH cannot use lower-numbered ports.
 For the same reason, the IIAB web server (nginx) uses port **8085** instead of port 80.